BMW 3 Series Gran Turismo ‘Shadow Edition’ makes way to India

-BMW Group India on Thursday launched the new BMW 3 Series Gran Turismo ‘Shadow Edition’ at ₹42.50 lakh*.
-The bookings on the new luxury tourer has commenced from today at the company dealerships as well as the official website.
+BMW Group India on Wednesday launched the new 3 Series Gran Turismo ‘Shadow Edition’ at ₹42.50 lakh*.
+Bookings for the new luxury tourer have commenced from today at the company dealerships as well as the official website.

-On the outside, the ‘Shadow Edition’ gets discreet design elements in black high-gloss for a more premium and exclusive appeal.
+On the outside, the new ‘Shadow Edition’ of the 3 Series GT gets discreet design elements in black high-gloss for a more premium and exclusive appeal.
 The kidney grille features nine slats in high-gloss black and the dark shadow elements further extend towards the LED headlights and taillights.
 Moreover, the 18-inch star-spoke alloy wheels wear jet black effect which is also carried over to the exhaust tailpipes that come in black chrome.

 (Also Read: This local luxury car brand leaves Mercedes, BMW behind to reclaim Korean crown)